Armour: Armoured fighting vehicles

-During the First World War, the stalemate of trench warfare during on the Western Front spurred the development of the tank.
+During the First World War, the stalemate of trench warfare on the Western Front spurred the development of the tank.
 It was envisioned as an armoured machine that could advance under fire from enemy rifles and machine guns, and respond with its own heavy guns.
 It used caterpillar tracks to cross ground broken up by shellfire and trenches.

 Aircraft

 With the development of effective anti-aircraft artillery in the period before the Second World War, military pilots, once the "knights of the air" during the First World War, became far more vulnerable to ground fire.
 As a response, armour plating was added to aircraft to protect aircrew and vulnerable areas such as engines and fuel tanks.
 Self-sealing fuel tanks functioned like armour in that they added protection but also increased weight and cost.